-In this case, Excel still provides you with useful prompts.
-This is shown in the example below, in which the user has started to type the Excel If function directly into the formula bar.
-It can be seen that, once the user has typed in the function name and the opening bracket, Excel pops up a mini prompt, which shows you the format of the function, and indicates which arguments should be inserted.
+In this case, Excel still provides you with useful prompts, as shown in the example below.
+In this example, the user has started to type the Excel If function directly into the formula bar.
+It can be seen that, once the user has typed in the function name and the opening bracket, Excel displays a mini prompt, which shows the format of the function, and indicates the arguments that should be inserted.